-‘Blue Exorcist: Kyoto Impure King’ Is The Most Anticipated Anime Of 2017: Season 2 Premier Of ‘Ao no Exorcist’ Confirms Why It’s An Interesting Japanese Supernatural Animation [Spoilers]
+‘Blue Exorcist: Kyoto Impure King’ Is The Most Anticipated Anime Of 2017: Season 2 Premier Of ‘Ao No Exorcist’ Confirms Why It’s An Interesting Japanese Supernatural Animation [Spoilers]

 Hence Satan created a son, Rin Okumura.
 The prince of darkness intended to use Rin as a “vessel” that would be powerful enough to hold him.
 However, when Rin realized his father’s true intentions, he decided to rebel.
 Instead of helping his father conquer Assiah, Rin joined True Cross Academy, and began training to become an exorcist so he can fight to defend the world against his father, alongside with his twin brother Yukio.

 As expected, the first few episodes of Blue Exorcist witnessed Rin’s painful realization and his determination to become an exorcist.
 After joining the True Cross Academy, Rin’s progress in the ranks is slow, but he makes a lot of friends.
 Interestingly, Rin follows his twin brother’s progress.
 However, after a shocking display of his demonic powers, Rin is called up for a disciplinary hearing, where Paladin Exorcist named Mephisto saves him by proclaiming that Rin is the ultimate weapon for countering Satan.
-And so begins Rin’s journey of mastering the power of his devastating demonic flames, and becoming an expert exorcist.
+And so begins Rin’s journey of mastering the power of his devastating demonic flames and becoming an expert exorcist.

 Season 1 of Blue Exorcist had an explosive ending.
 Using Rin’s blood, the twins’ grandfather, Ernst, opened a gate to Gehenna, and demons flowed in unbridled.
 Even Satan attempted to seize the opportunity to try and absorb Assiah.
 However, Rin and Yukio managed to halt the onslaught by unlocking their powerful demonic abilities and destroying the gate.